owenbrooks/owenbrooks.github.io/src/content/blog/constructing-a-valid-macho.md

     cmd: LC_MAIN,
     cmdsize: std::mem::size_of::<EntryPointCommand>() as u32,
     entryoff: 0,  // updated later
-    stacksize: 0, // if we put zero, the kernel fills it with a default value };
+    stacksize: 0, // if set to zero, the kernel fills it with a default value };
 bytes_reserved += std::mem::size_of::<EntryPointCommand>();
 header.ncmds += 1;